betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 !!! info "Excel functions"

-    - [IF statement:](https://support.office.com/en-us/article/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2) IF(if this is true, do this, else do this)
+    - [IF function:](https://support.office.com/en-us/article/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2) IF(if this is true, do this, else do this)
-    - [AND statement:](https://support.office.com/en-us/article/and-function-5f19b2e8-e1df-4408-897a-ce285a19e9d9) AND(this is true, and so is this, and so is this) - returns true or false
+    - [AND function:](https://support.office.com/en-us/article/and-function-5f19b2e8-e1df-4408-897a-ce285a19e9d9) AND(this is true, and so is this, and so is this) - returns true or false
-    - [And Or statement:](https://support.office.com/en-us/article/use-and-and-or-to-test-a-combination-of-conditions-e1ed88d7-1de3-4422-ae41-45291a69f9e1) checks that the statement meets more than one condition.
+    - [AND OR function:](https://support.office.com/en-us/article/use-and-and-or-to-test-a-combination-of-conditions-e1ed88d7-1de3-4422-ae41-45291a69f9e1) checks that the statement meets more than one condition.
 If this OR that, then do the following.
     - [Absolute references:](https://support.office.com/en-us/article/switch-between-relative-absolute-and-mixed-references-dfec08cd-ae65-4f56-839e-5f0d8d0baca9) if you're copy/pasting formulas it's important that you make links absolute when you don't want the cell being referenced to change relative to the new cell the formula is being pasted into.
 You do this by putting a $ in front of the parts of the reference you don't want to 'move'.

 ---